Chinar-Quantum-AI-Ltd/EMS_DataViz_Tool/README.md

 ## Security Note

-If you're using the HTTP transport mode with MongoDB MCP Server, ensure:
+If you're using the HTTP transport mode with MongoDB MCP Server ensure to :

 - Use HTTPS in production
 - Protect with authentication and firewalls